Skip to content

 Back to blog

-ITSM Autopilot Team
+ITSM Autopilot Team5 min read

-shadow modeAI rolloutrisk managementservice desk
+shadow modeAI rolloutrisk managementservice deskITSMimplementation

 Shadow mode means an AI agent observes every incoming ticket and logs its decision, but mutates nothing in the ITSM system.
 The agent works as usual; the AI learns and gets measured without risking a bad production action.

-Why not go autonomous immediately
+Why should you not go autonomous immediately?

 Three reasons:

-What do you measure during shadow?
+What should you measure during shadow mode?

 MetricHow to measureTarget for autonomous

-Escalation logicWhen AI signals "don't know" — is it justifiedNot too much, not too little
+Escalation logicWhen AI signals "don't know," is it justifiedNot too much, not too little

 More important than the targets: measure per ticket category, not only globally.
 A 95% average with one bad category at 60% hides a risk source.

-How long in shadow?
+How long should you stay in shadow mode?

 Minimum 2 weeks, realistically 4-8 weeks.
 Depends on: